 How is the health of a tree assessed?

-Assessing a tree’s leaf appearance is a great way of finding out its health status.
-One should therefore check whether the shade of the leaves’ color matches up with the prevailing season.
+Assessing a tree’s leaf appearance is an excellent way of determining its health status.
+One should check whether the shade of the leaf’s color matches the prevailing season.

 Does it include a risk assessment?